WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 ### 3. Bootstrapping Long-Term Identity: Creating a Record of Credit

-Darla is a citizen of a G20 nation, but lacks a deposit account, extensive credit history, or reputable documentation of local residence.
+Darla is a citizen of a G20 nation but lacks a deposit account, extensive credit history, or reputable documentation of local residence.
 She can afford a secure digital device however, and through it, she can sign up for an account, whose marginal cost is close to zero.
 She would like to be able to store money